elephantscale/es-training-new/docker/slides/Container_Intro.md

    - Achieves scalability and isolation on mainframe systems

 * **1990s** PC Era
-   - VMs a “Mainframe” technology and out of vogue.
+   - VMs a "Mainframe" technology and out of vogue.
-   - Just run the app on the ”bare metal”
+   - Just run the app on the "bare metal"

 * **Late 19902 - 2000s** Application Servers
    - Deploy App to Application Server
    - SysAdmins managed deployment of application
-   - Still ”Bare Metal”
+   - Still "Bare Metal"

 * **2006 - Present** Intel/AMD Support Hardware Virtualization
    - Enables Isolation of VM processes